Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/2 Player Version/README.md

 # Algorithms to work on
 - First Algorithm: randomly placing a token anywhere
 - Second Algorithm: recognize all positions of 3 in a row

+# Research for Next Steps
+- What are some neutral images (score is within 3 of each other)
+- What are other images when someone is clearly gifted at Tic Tak Toe
+  - Leads to Algorithm where "how much someone is winning" is illustrated by the score
+-

 ---